InfluxCommunity/influxdb3-js/README.md

 ```

 Assign values for environment variables, and then instantiate `InfluxDBClient` inside of an asynchronous function.
-Please note that token is mandatory parameter.
+Please note that token is a mandatory parameter.
 Make sure to `close` the client when it's no longer needed for writing or querying.

 ```ts